 The database can do different kinds of computations: it can add and subtract, multiply and divide, it can do computations on dates, it can count rows and sum row values, and so on.
 It can also do quite sophisticated statistics.
 The GROUP BY clause is the most basic way to compute statistics in SQL.
 It can be quite tough for beginners but it is really powerful.
 Let’s look at the details of the GROUP BY clause, starting with the basics.

 In the previous article, I described how to use Common Table Expressions to find the shortest path in a directed graph.
 That example could be hard to follow, I admit.
 Let’s do something much more common, something that is implemented on almost every website – a menu.
-But… we’ll do as much as possible in a single SQL query instead of writing the code.
+Instead of writing the code, we’ll take advantage of the SQL tree structure writing just one query.
 We’ll use CTEs for PostgreSQL and the hierarchical query clause for Oracle.

 A SQL JOIN is a method to retrieve data from two or more database tables.
 This article presents a basic overview of what data from a particular SQL join will look like.
 A popular way of understanding SQL joins is to visualize them using Venn diagrams, so each example have corresponding Venn diagram, appropriate SELECT statement and the result table.
 There are a few major kinds of SQL joins: